troch/react-local-reducer/README.md

 [![npm version](https://badge.fury.io/js/react-local-reducer.svg)](https://badge.fury.io/js/react-local-reducer)
 [![styled with prettier](https://img.shields.io/badge/styled_with-prettier-ff69b4.svg)](https://github.com/prettier/prettier)

-A tiny library (~1k gzipped) to use redux-style reducers locally in your React components.
-No external dependency, it can be used without a redux store.
+> A tiny library (~1k gzipped) to use redux-style reducers locally in your React components.
+No external dependency, it can be used with or without a redux store.

 ```sh
 npm install --save react-local-reducer